- US Bank Visa Platinum Credit Card Review

 On top of not having to pay a transfer fee for 60 days, the Chase Slate® offers added features.
 The best feature is by far the purchase protection, which covers new purchases for up to $500 in damages or theft.
 Unfortunately, the US Bank Visa Platinum offers nothing like this, and the card’s only utility comes from its mediocre balance transfer abilities.

-The Citi Simplicity Card is made for individuals who are looking to buy themselves extra time.
+The Citi Simplicity® Card - No Late Fees Ever is made for individuals who are looking to buy themselves extra time.
 It has the longest 0% APR period of any card in the U.S. – it lasts 21 billing cycles.
-Just like with the US Bank Visa Platinum, there is a 3% balance transfer fee.
+Just like with the US Bank Visa Platinum, there is a 3% balance transfer fee (or $5, whichever of the two is greater).
 The difference is that the US Bank Visa Platinum only extends the 3% fee for 2 months.
 Any balance transfers preformed after that cost 4%.
 Remember that, if you are a Visa Platinum cardholder, you should not be transferring balances past 30 days anyway.
 If you do, they will not be rewarded the 0% APR offer.
-This is another area in which the Citi Simplicity is superior.
+This is another area in which the Citi Simplicity® Card - No Late Fees Ever is superior.
 The 0% APR on balance transfers offer extends for 4 months.

 How about bonus features?
-Just like the Chase Slate®, the Citi Simplicity comes outfitted with special perks for cardmembers.
-The standout feature of Citi Simplicity is Citi Price Rewind.
-With this, any purchases made using Citi Simplicity enter a 60 day price protection period.
+Just like the Chase Slate®, the Citi Simplicity® Card - No Late Fees Ever comes outfitted with special perks for cardmembers.
+The standout feature of card is Citi Price Rewind.
+With this, any purchases made using Citi Simplicity® Card - No Late Fees Ever enter a 60 day price protection period.
 If the retailor discounts the item you purchased online during those 60 days, you will be refunded the difference.

 For those who wish to do business with US Bank, there are good introductory APR cards available, which can be of more worth to certain individuals than the Visa Platinum.
 The US Perks+ Visa Signature Card works exactly like the US Bank Visa Platinum, with the exception of having a shorter intro APR period.
 The Perks+ holds off on charging you APR for just 12 billing cycles (variable 11.99% - 21.99% APR after intro period ends) – 3 months less than Visa Platinum customers.
 What’s the trade off?
 You are given incentives to actually use the card for purchases, since the Perks+ doubles as a rewards credit card.